 The group broke through in mid-1964 with a massive nationwide hit, their cover of the Leiber and Stoller classic "Poison Ivy", which famously kept The Beatles from the #1 spot on the Sydney charts at the very moment that the group was making its first and only tour of Australia—a feat which resulted in Thorpe being invited to meet the Fab Four at their hotel.
 The band supported Screaming Lord Sutch's and Billy J Kramer's tours in 1964.
 Over the next twelve months the band reigned supreme as the most popular 'beat' group in Australia, scoring further hits with the songs "Mashed Potato", "Sick And Tired" and "Over the Rainbow", until they were eclipsed by the emergence of The Easybeats in 1965.
 The band's recording success confirmed Albert Productions, their recording company, with its worldwide distribution deals through EMI and Parlophone, as one of the most important in Australia's embryonic pop industry.

 During 1965 the original Aztecs quit after a financial dispute, so Thorpe put together a new five-piece version consisting of drummer Johnny Dick (ex-Max Merritt and The Meteors), pianist Jimmy Taylor, guitarists Colin Risbey and Mike Downes all from Ray Hoff and The Offbeats and NZ-born bassist Teddy Toi (ex-Max Merritt and The Meteors).
 This group performed until 1966, scoring further hits with "Twilight Time", "Baby, Hold Me Close", and "Love Letters".
 Thorpe went solo in 1967 and for a brief time hosted his own TV show, It's All Happening, but personal problems and a widely publicised bankruptcy brought this phase of his career to an end in 1968.
-Thorpe was the support act for The Who's tour in 1968.
+Thorpe was the support act for Paul Jones on his tour in 1968 which included The Who and Small Faces on the same bill.

 In 1969, Thorpe decided to try his luck England, after being offered a recording deal by the Australian-born, London-based impresario Robert Stigwood, who had risen to become manager of The Bee Gees and Cream.
 While rehearsing a backing band in Melbourne that would form the basis for a new Aztecs, the guitarist unexpectedly dropped out, leaving Thorpe to assume lead guitar role at short notice.
 It marked another turning point in his career and from this point on Thorpe played lead guitar in The Aztecs as well as continuing as lead vocalist.
 His planned six-week stay in Melbourne soon stretched into months and eventually Thorpe decided to remain in Australia and re-launch his career.